po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/10-Stu_Callback-Queues/README.md

 ## Steps to Reproduce the Problem

-1. The page does not render for a long time, so the user is unable to interact with the page.
-Page appears broken to the user.
+1. Open the `index.html` file in the browser.

+2. An extended length of time in needed to load the page.

 ---